OptiLIME: Optimized LIME Explanations for Diagnostic Computer Algorithms: Related Work

 \section{Related Work}

 For the sake of shortness, in the following review we consider only model agnostic techniques, which are effective on any kind of ML model by construction.
 A popular approach is to exclude a certain feature, or group of features, from the model and evaluate the loss incurred in terms of model goodness.
+Such value quantifies the importance of the excluded feature: an high loss value underlines an important variable for the prediction task.
 The idea has been first introduced by Breiman \cite{breiman_random_2001} for the Random Forest model and has been generalised to a model-agnostic framework, named LOCO \cite{lei_distribution-free_2018}.
 Based on variable exclusion, the predictive power of the ML models has been decomposed into single variables contribution in PDP \cite{friedman_greedy_2001}, ICE \cite{goldstein_peeking_2015} and ALE \cite{apley_visualizing_2016} plots, based on different assumptions about the ML model.
 The same idea is exploited also for local explanations in SHAP \cite{lundberg_unified_2017-1}, where the decomposition is obtained through a game-based setting.

 Another common approach is to train a surrogate model mimicking the behaviour of the ML model.
-In this vein, approximations on the entire input space are provided in \cite{craven_extracting_1996} and \cite{zhou_interpreting_2016-1} among others, while LIME \cite{ribeiro_why_2016} and its extension using decision rules \cite{ribeiro_anchors_2018-1} rely on this technique for providing local approximations.
+In this vein, approximations on the entire input space are provided in \cite{craven_extracting_1996} and \cite{zhou_interpreting_2016-1} among others, while LIME \cite{ribeiro_why_2016} and its extension using decision rules \cite{ribeiro_anchors_2018} rely on this technique for providing local approximations.